matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   secret, and it is not a fixed size, clients will just use the remainder of binary string as the shared secret.

-For example, if Alice displays a QR code encoding the following binary string:
+For example, if Alice displays a QR code encoding the following binary data:

 ```
       "MATRIX"    |ver|mode| len   | event ID